travis-ci/gimme/README.md

-Invoke `gimme -k` or `gimme --known` to have Gimme report the versions which can be installed; invoking `gimme stable` installs the version which the Go Maintainers have declared to be stable.
+Invoke `gimme -k` or `gimme --known` to have Gimme report the versions which can be installed; invoking `gimme stable` installs the version which the Go Maintainers have declared to be stable, and `gimme oldstable` installs the last stable release one minor version before the current stable.
 Both of these involve making network requests to retrieve this information, although the `--known` output is cached.
 (Use `--force-known-update` to ignore the cache).

 The `stable` request retrieves <https://golang.org/VERSION?m=text> and reports that.
+The `oldstable` request does the same and downgrades it by one minor version.

 The `known` request retrieves <https://golang.org/dl> and parses the page to find releases.
 This is not the same as the location where the images are